wwood/singlem/README.md

 5. estimated coverage of a genome from this OTU
 6. "median" taxonomic classification of each of the reads in the OTU according to [pplacer](http://matsen.fhcrc.org/pplacer/)

 Currently SingleM concentrates on 15 single copy marker genes to provide fine-grained differentiation of species that is independent of the copy-number variation issues that hamper 16S analyses.
 SingleM is reasonably fast and is quite scalable, although there is much room for improvement.
-On average, each of the 15 genes differentiates closely related lineages than a 16S amplicon-based study.
+On average, each of the 15 genes better differentiates closely related lineages than a typical 16S amplicon-based study.

 ##Further processing of OTU tables
 ###Summarising OTU tables